rethinkdb/www/_posts/2016-05-17-horizon-release.md

 You can find a [selection of examples][examples] that demonstrate how to integrate Horizon with various frontend and backend frameworks in the official Horizon GitHub repository.
-React developers might also want to check out [lovli.js][], a helpful boilerplate created by community member Patrick Neschkudla that brings together Horizon, React, and Redux.
+React developers might also want to check out [lovli.js][], a helpful boilerplate created by community member [Patrick Neschkudla][flipace-gh] that brings together Horizon, React, and Redux.

 We look forward to bringing native Horizon client libraries to mobile platforms at some point in the future.
-We're also actively [working with our community][rn-discuss] to make sure that the current JavaScript client library works well in React Native and other environments outside of the web browser.
+We're also actively [working with our community][rn-discuss] to make sure that the Horizon JavaScript client library works in environments like Electron and React Native.
+JavaScript is making inroads everywhere, from embedded IoT systems to desktop and mobile applications.
+We think that Horizon has a lot to offer in all of the places that developers choose JavaScript.

+We're also documenting the [underlying protocol][protocol] that our client library uses to communicate with the Horizon backend.
+Developers can use the protocol to build their own client library implementations on other programming languages.
+The protocol consists of simple JSON documents.
+It's built on top of [engine.io][], a realtime framework that supports multiple network transports.

 # Roadmap

+Today's Horizon release is a starting point rather than the final destination.
-Horizon is still under heavy active development.
-The key features [available today][] in the developer preview include: queries, live updates, authentication, permissions, and support for serving static assets.
+You can expect to see new features and major improvements as the project advances.
+The features [available today][] include: queries, live updates, authentication, permissions, and support for serving static assets.

-Some of the flagship features are less mature than others, however.
+Some of the flagship features are less mature than others.
 The permission system and support for validation are recent additions, features that landed very late in the development cycle.
-You may want to exercise some caution when using those features, because we expect them to need further refinement.
-Horizon itself also needs some additional time to settle before its ready for production deployment.
+You might encounter some rough edges as we work to refine those features and incorporate further improvements.

 The long-term roadmap is still evolving, but the following is a brief list of features that we'd like to include in future releases of Horizon:

-* [A built-in admin dashboard with an interactive data browser][hzadmin]
+* A [built-in admin dashboard][hzadmin] with an interactive data browser
-* [Better connection lifecycle management and disconnect recovery][issue-reconnect]
+* Better [connection lifecycle management][issue-reconnect] and disconnect recovery
-* [Support for building your own Horizon commands with ReQL and JavaScript][issue-endpoints]
+* Support for [building your own Horizon commands][issue-endpoints] with ReQL and JavaScript
-* [Support for handling file uploads from the client][issue-uploads]
+* Support for [handling file uploads][issue-uploads] from the client
-* [Conventional password authentication in addition to OAuth providers][issue-password]
+* Conventional [password authentication][issue-password] in addition to OAuth providers
-* [A built-in pagination API that works with realtime queries][issue-pagination]
+* A built-in [pagination API][issue-pagination] that works with realtime queries
-* [Native support for performing optimistic updates][issue-optimistic]
+* Native support for performing [optimistic updates][issue-optimistic]
-* [Support for relations via query aggregation][model relations]
+* Support for relations via [query aggregation][model relations]
+* Built-in support for [fetching data with GraphQL][issue-graphql]

 You can expect to see routine status updates in the [Horizon forum][forum] as we work towards completing these features and stabilizing the Horizon code base.